-Tips and general information from David C. Streicher, an inactive Portland, Oregon attorney (licensed in Oregon and Washington, with 30 years of experience) specializing in estate planning, small business and tax planning who welcomes your comments or questions at email@example.com.
-NOTE: DAVID STREICHER'S LICENSE IS "INACTIVE" AND HE CANNOT PRACTICE LAW.
-ALL POSTS AND RESPONSES ARE MERELY GENERAL INFORMATION AND NOT LEGAL ADVICE.
+Tips and general information from David C. Streicher, an Oregon attorney with 30 years of experience specializing in estate planning, small business and tax planning who welcomes your comments or questions at email@example.com.

 ● The estate tax, gift tax and generation skipping tax exemptions of $5M have been retained.
 (Actually, the exemption is now $5.25M per spouse by reason of inflationary adjustments.)
 Continue reading →

 If you are a married and need a simple will that minimizes or eliminates estate taxes, consider using a “disclaimer will.”
 It provides “wait and see” flexibility on whether to use tax planning trusts when the first spouse dies.
 Continue reading →

 Now that the federal estate tax exemption has increased to $5M per spouse, and is “portable,” death taxes are of less concern to family business owners. (“Portable” means that the unused exemption from the first spouse to die may be used by the surviving spouse, which effectively creates a $10M exemption for married couples.)
 Although Oregon and Washington still have an estate tax (with exemptions of $1M and $2M per spouse, respectively), the state death tax bill should not force the sale of the business.
 Continue reading →